Wednesday, April 22, 2015

 5. EPISODE SIX-"Here There Everywhere"

 Easily trumping The Fourmost's version (which was released on....Agust 5th, 1966) the Episode Six version was launched a few weeks later (August 19th to be precise).
-Sticking to a light arrangement with some subtle organ it's carried by the band's harmonies led by the lead vocals of a young Ian Gillian before he became a headbanger.
+Sticking to a light arrangement with some subtle organ (and baroque woodwinds) it's carried by the band's harmonies led by the lead vocals of a young Ian Gillian before he became a headbanger.

 Hear it on: "The Roots of Deep Purple: The Complete Episode Six" CD Sequel